 Quotes should be reproduced exactly as they are and the reference should include the page number in the work cited.

-Short quotes can be put in the text within quotation marks.
+Shorter quotes are included in the text within quotation marks:

-- "When traits are determined by many genes, usually in concert with environmental factors, they are referred to as quantitative traits" (Hartl 1988:5)
+Hartl (1988:5) emphasizes that "when traits are determined by many genes, usually in concert with environmental factors, they are referred to as quantitative traits".

-Longer quotes should be included as a separate paragraph indented from the right and left margins.
+Longer quotes should be presented as distinct paragraphs, indented from both the right and left margins: